pryley/site-reviews/readme.txt

 == Changelog ==

+= 8.2.1 (unreleased) =

+- Fixed translatable strings that used multiple unnumbered placeholders — translations can now reorder them (existing translations of these strings will need to be updated)

 = 8.2.0 (2026-07-21) =

 - Added per-addon settings storage: each addon now keeps its settings in its own option, and an addon's existing settings are moved there automatically the first time it runs